samkosal/github-intro/README.md

 # github-intro
 Introduction to using git and GitHub.
 Will lead you through your first fork, clone, commit, and push.
+It is common to run into issues when going through this.
+Don't be shy in asking for help or coming to office hours!

 ## Fork the Repository